latchbio/latch/docs/source/basics/customizing_interface.md

 def foo(
 	...
 ):
-	"""This line is a short workflow description description, displayed in the explore tab
+	"""This line is a short workflow description, displayed in the explore tab

-    This line starts the long workflow description in markdown, displayed in the workflow about tab
+    This line starts the long workflow description in markdown, displayed in this workflow's about tab

     Lists
     - item1